Concerto Grosso No. 1 (Ichmouratov)

-Airat Ichmouratov's Concerto Grosso N1, Op.
+Airat Ichmouratov's Concerto Grosso No. 1, Op.
 28, was composed in 2011.
 It was commissioned and premiered on 15 July 2011 by French Canadian conductor Jean-François Rivest and Orford Camerata at Orford Art's Centre, Orford, Canada.
-Ichmouratov himself was performing solo clarinet part as well on the recording of Concerto Grosso N1, that was released on Chandos in 2019.
+Ichmouratov himself was performing solo clarinet part as well on the recording of Concerto Grosso No. 1, that was released on Chandos in 2019.

 Dedication

-Concerto Grosso N1 is dedicated to renowned Soviet-born Canadian cellist, conductor and music educator Yuli Turovsky, whom Ichmouratov considered a mentor and with whom collaborated on multiple occasions.
+Concerto Grosso No. 1 is dedicated to renowned Soviet-born Canadian cellist, conductor and music educator Yuli Turovsky, whom Ichmouratov considered a mentor and with whom collaborated on multiple occasions.
 In 2004 Turovsky invited Ichmouratov's klezmer band Kleztory to record CD with I Musici de Montreal chamber orchestra (Chandos Records).
 Ichmouratov's "Fantastic Dances" for clarinet, cello and piano with Strings and percussion were commissioned and recorded by Yuli Turovsky & I Musici de Montreal.
 The work was premiered in Pollack Hall on 20 December 2007.
 In 2011, replacing Yuli Turovsky at short notice, Ichmouratov conducted I Musici de Montréal Chamber Orchestra on tour in USA, Brazil and Peru.